Getting search engines, especially Google, to find your blog is critical. Otherwise, you’re missing out on a huge audience.

 So by its very nature, paid traffic can be more transactional than organic search.
 Google wants paid traffic for content that yields a conversion, whereas Google places the value to the reader as the primary importance of organic traffic.
 Transactions are secondary.

-This means you can get away with more with paid traffic than with organic search.
+This means you can get away with more paid traffic than with organic search.
 With organic search, you must engage the reader with your content and make it educational — with just a dash of transaction.

 A transaction can be any result you want to achieve from the visitor, including: